-You don’t have to have the French Carte Vitale to get a mutuelle, but it’s highly recommended because this allows for the electronic transmissions of refunds directly to you.
-Some service providers will bill the government and mutuelle insurer directly, but there are cases where the patient will need to pay first and then receive their refund later.
+You don’t have to have the French Carte Vitale to get a mutuelle, but it’s highly recommended.
+Indeed, this allows for the electronic transmissions of refunds directly to you.
+Some service providers will bill the government and mutuelle insurer directly.
+Though, there are cases where the patient will need to pay first and then receive their refund later.
 If you have a carte vitale, refunds are automatically sent to your designated bank account within about a week of the service.
 Without a carte vitale, refunds need to be pursued manually, which can be an absolute nightmare.

 Who Should Have a Mutuelle in France?

-Every worker in France who receives a salary is legally required to have a mutuelle insurance policy, and it is mandatory that their employer pays for 50% of the insurance premium.
+Every worker in France who receives a salary is legally required to have a mutuelle insurance policy.
+Moreover, it is mandatory that their employer pays for 50% of the insurance premium.
 However, the employer is only obligated to pay this amount if the employee stays with the employer’s group policy.